IDRC Doctoral Research Awards

 If you are selected for an award, you have up to 12 months to start your field research from the date of the final selection.

-Important note: In 2014, only one competition will take place.
-The deadline will be in April (awards announced by September).
-For more information on the award and to apply, visit the Competitions page.
+Important: In 2015 only one competition will take place.
+For more information on the award and to apply, visit the Grants page.

 Award holders and their research topics.